HOW TO SPEND A GREAT WEEKEND IN GALVESTON, TEXAS: YOUR 48-HOUR ITINERARY

-This place is a MUST!
+While walking along The Strand, you must pop into La King’s Confectionery and get some candy, ice cream, chocolate malt - you name it.
 The King family opened the shop on The Strand in 1976 and recreated an old-fashioned confectionery, but the family has been making candy since the 1920’s.
-How cool is that?!
+How cool is that?
 La King’s Confectionery has every candy you could dream of, coffee, shakes, ice cream, malts, and more.
-Andrew and I ordered two chocolate malts and they gave us the giant silver cups they make them in and the old timey glasses to pour it into.
-Tip: get one malt and split it!
-We ended up with WAY too much!
-They make old school taffy in front of you and if you’re lucky they’ll throw ya some!
-Some of the machines they use to make it are over 100 years old, which is pretty freaking awesome if you think about it.
-Be sure to keep on scrolling for some footage of them making the taffy and throwing us some!
+Andrew and I ordered two chocolate malts, and they gave us the giant silver cups they make them in and the old-timey glasses to pour it into.
+Pro tip: get one malt and split it because so much malt was in one of the silver cups.
+We ended up with way too much.
+In addition, be sure to wander to the very back where the baskets of taffy are located.
+Sometimes you can see a demonstration of how it’s made, and if you’re lucky, they’ll throw you some freebies!
+Some of the machines they use to make it are over 100 years old, which is pretty awesome.
+It never fails that when we visit Galveston, we make a stop at La King’s.

-We were not planning on doing a haunted house while in Galveston but figured why not because the tickets ended up being cheaper to do it and the pirate adventure.
+We were not planning on doing a haunted house while in Galveston, but the haunted house kinda found us while exploring The Strand.
+The tickets ended up being cheaper to do this old-school haunted house and the famous pirate adventure.
 I’m going to be honest, I was pretty nervous at first, then got over that pretty quickly.
 You start out watching a film that explains the history of Galveston and why the place you’re standing in is supposedly haunted.
-Once the films are completed you’re guided into a room where the haunted adventure starts.
-The individual performing is very theatric like the old style haunted houses and did a great job!
-The haunted house is short, like most haunted houses, but really fun!!
-Overall we had a wonderful time going through it.
-Don’t expect it to be some amazing haunted house because it ultimately isn’t but it’s definitely a good thrill and fun.
+Once the film is completed, you’re guided into a room where the haunted adventure starts.
+The individual performing is very theatrical, like the old-style haunted houses, and did a great job!
+The haunted house is short, like most haunted houses, but really fun!
+Overall, we had a wonderful time going through it and would absolutely do it again with friends or family.
+Don’t expect it to be some amazing haunted house because it ultimately isn’t, but it’s definitely a good thrill and fun.
 The ticket for just the haunted house is $10 per person.

 Pirates!
 Legends of the Gulf Coast